Simple and Practical Mental Health

 Warnock JK, Morris DW.
 Adverse cutaneous reactions to antidepressants.
 Am J Clin Dermatol.
 2002;3(5):329-39.
 Review.
 PubMed PMID: 12069639.

-Copyright © 2019 to 2022, Simple and Practical Medical Education, LLC.
+Copyright © 2019 to 2025, Simple and Practical Medical Education, LLC.
 All rights reserved.
-May not be reproduced in any form without express written permission.
+The content on this website may not be reproduced in any form without express written permission.

 Disclaimer: The content on this website is provided as general education for medical professionals.
 It is not intended or recommended for patients or other laypersons or as a substitute for medical advice, diagnosis, or treatment.
 Patients must always consult a qualified health care professional regarding their diagnosis and treatment.
 Healthcare professionals should always check this website for the most recently updated information.